KnightCoder/test/README.md

     Success response: HTTP response status code 201 Failure response: HTTP response status code 400 Sample HTTP request body:

+Sample data that we may use to fill this database now or later can be:

     [
         {
             "id": 2,